Dear clients & travelers,

 As of 12th March 2020, schools and group social events such as church services and concerts have been temporarily suspended across the country.

 As of 13th March, public museums and archaeological sites will be closed across the country until further notice.

 As of 17th March, all businesses such as cafes, bars, restaurants & shops will be closed.
 Only supermarkets and pharmacies will continue in operation for the next 3 weeks.
 Social areas, parks, and beaches will also be closed.
 The country is under a state of emergency, with night time curfews enforced by police and military.

-The city of Quito is in lockdown, all people have to stay at home.
-It is only allowed to leave your house if you are going to the hospital, pharmacy or supermarket.
+The city of Quito is in partial lockdown, all people are recommended to stay at home unless you absolutely need to leave the house.
 Circulation of private vehicles is also being controlled based on your licence plate number.
 Heavy fines are in place for anyone found breaking these rules, so please check carefully on the Municipio de Quito and Government websites.